ACruzana/CYA_Game_MS2/README.md

 ## Features
 This site consists single page so let's focus on the different elements:

-* **Site Icon**: personalized WebApp icon displays on browser.
+* **Site Icon**: personalized WebApp icon displays on the browser.
 Also in the case someone bookmarks the game page.

 ![site-icon](/assets/images/site-icon.png "Site icon")

 * Game **Title**: strongly styled as the [theming](#Theming) section explained.
 Display position adapts depending on screen size.

-* **Game Screen**: display position adapts depending on screen size keeping allways the main focus spot.
-Here is the preview of how some of the different [types of scenes](#Scene-Types) result, with changeable text on the interaction buttons and images on the background.
-As well as the text included on each different scene.
+* **Game Screen**: display position adapts depending on screen size, keeping always the main focus spot.
+Here is the preview of how some of the different [types of scenes](#Wireframes) result, with changeable text on the interactive buttons and images on the background.
+As well as the text included in each different scene.

 ![Scene-type-description](/assets/images/screencaptures/Scene-type-description.png "Scene type description") ![Scene-type-speech](/assets/images/screencaptures/Scene-type-speech.png "Scene type speech")

- - *Image*: background changes on every visited scene making the story interesting and engaging, and the interaction meaningfull.
+*Image*: background changes on every visited scene making the story interesting and engaging, and the interaction meaningful.

- - *Text*: changes along the image displayed being either a dialog or a description of the action.
+*Text*: changes along the image displayed are either a dialog or a description of the action.
 Both either prompting the player to take a decision or inform of the new circumstances.

- - *Buttons*: the four buttons display the different options to take and they change acording to the scene.
-Not being available all of them some times makes the user read and stop a second to engage deeper in the experience.
+*Buttons*: the four buttons display the different options to take and they change according to the scene.
+Not being available all of them sometimes makes the user read and stop a second to engage deeper in the experience.

 * **Miscelanea section**: placed to the right of the game screen, this card-panel system displays the game instructions by default to help the browser user understand the dynamic of the game.
+Once clicked the "Options" card-panel displays and "Instructions" hides.
+On this panel the user finds sound and music management, as well as having the option to change the theme to a darker one.
+The active option is marked by an underline.

 ![Features-default](/assets/images/screencaptures/Features-default.png "Features default")
-Once clicked the "Options" card-panel displays and "Instructions" hides.
-On this panel the user find sound and music management, as well as having the option to change the theme to a darker one.
-The active option is marked by underline.
 ![Features-options](/assets/images/screencaptures/Features-options.png "Features options")

- - *Sound Effect*: "ON" by default, allows to mute the sound effect when changing scene.
+*Sound Effect*: "ON" by default, allows to mute the sound effect when changing scene.

- - *Ambient Music*: "OFF" by default, allows to play pirate themed music as background meanwhile the user is on the site.
+*Ambient Music*: "OFF" by default, allows to play pirate themed music as background meanwhile the user is on the site.

- - *Light Mode*: "ON" by default, allows to change the site background to a darker version to reduce light from screen.
+*Light Mode*: "ON" by default, allows to change the site background to a darker version to reduce the light coming from the screen.

-* **Hover Effects**: there is a slight shading in the game screen buttons on browser in case the user scroll over them meanwhile deciding.
+* **Hover Effects**: there is a slight shading in the game screen buttons on browser in case the user scroll over them meanwhile decides.
 There is also a hover effect over the "Miscelanea section" titles and "Options" text changing colour.
-This effect along the mouse transforming to pointer makes it clearer to the user that some action is available, appart from the aestetics, of course.
+This effect along the mouse transforming to pointer makes it clearer to the user that some action is available, apart from the aesthetic, of course.

-* **Inside the Game**: tbd.
+* **Inside the Game**: a bit of explanation of what is in the actual game.

+ - Base Dynamic: the premise of the game is choosing an option in a situation and progress to another.

+ - Deaths: there are nine different deaths to finish different story arcs.
+After each of them, the user gets prompted to "Restart" by including it as the only option in the interactive buttons.

+ - Wins: after finishing successfully the correct arc, the user gets to chose fours different endings.
+After the chosen ending is viewed, the player gets prompted to play again to see another ending by including "Play Again" as the only option in the interactive buttons.

+ - Battle mode: special mode with slightly different mechanics.

-The whole site has response from small device to large screen, moving sections from sideways to top/bottom when needed to achieve best display.
+The whole site has response from small devices to larger screens, moving sections from sideways to top/bottom when needed to achieve best display.
 Not responsive on 4k at the moment.

 ## Contact